AWegnerGitHub/awegnergithub.github.io-content/2018_10_31_docker_swarm_beginning_advanced.md

 ## Introduction

-I recently found short two courses about Docker on Udemy there were listed as free by the author as they get ready to update the course.
+I recently found two short courses about Docker on Udemy that were listed as free by the author as they get ready to update the course.
 This is a review of [Docker Swarm: Beginner + Advanced][1] by Luke Angel.
 This is the second course I've reviewed by this author.
 The previous course was reviewed [here][2].

 I have a very basic idea of what the container/microservice architecture is designed to solve.
 I've never used it professionally or on personal projects.
 My experience is limited to reading articles about technologies such as Docker or Kubernetes and thinking that I'd like to try those out at some point in the future.